seb86/github-to-wordpress-update-readme-script/README.md

 This script is dummy proof.
 No need to configure anything.
 Just run the script and follow the instructions as you go along.

+## Features
+* Supports HTTPS and SSH connections.
+* Specify your remote when fetching from your repository.

 ## What does the script do?
 This script will pull down your remote GIT and the SVN you want to update, copy the readme.txt file and commit it to WordPress.org.